 - Valid insurance card (original or electronic) for the vehicle you will be using

 Physical Qualifications for CDL Holders

 Please review the Self Certification Category Guide to assist you in determining your self-certification status and whether or not you will need to provide a copy of your medical certificate.
 Once you have identified your category, complete and submit the Self Certification Affidavit.
-Please remember, it is mandatory for all CDL holders to complete the Self Certification Affidavit and return it to the division no later than January 31, 2014.
+Please remember, it is mandatory for all CLP/CDL holders to complete the Self Certification Affidavit and return it to the division.

 To Obtain a Medical Examiners Certificate (DOT Physical Card)